LiorSinai/liorsinai.github.io/_posts/2021-05-26-monty-hall.md

 There's a  scene early on in the film where the professor quizzes the star of the movie, Ben, on the [Monty Hall problem][betterExplained_MontyHall].
 It's a famous and deceptively simple brain teaser.
-It has had its share of controversy, like that time in the 90s when everyone supposedly corrected the [world's smartest woman's take on the problem][article_savant].
+It has had its share of controversy, like that time in the 90s when everyone corrected the [world's smartest woman's take on the problem][article_savant].

 It is as follows: You are on a game show and you're given the choice of 3 doors.
 Behind one door is a car, and behind two are goats.
 You are asked to pick a door at random, and you will win whatever is behind it.
 You pick a door.
 The game show host keeps this door closed, and he opens another door which he knows has a goat behind it.
 There are now only two closed doors in the game.
 The game show host then asks you if you want to switch doors.